How to turn your passion into a career

-Towards the celebration of Global Entrepreneurship Week 2016, we launched a monthly Twitter Chat to drive interesting business and career conversations among our followers.
-The meeting was held on the theme, turning your passion into a career, with the following guests:
+Towards the celebration of Global Entrepreneurship Week 2016, we launched a monthly to drive in teresting business and career conversations among our followers.
+The meeting was held on the theme, “turning your passion into a career, " with the following guests:

-- Raquel Wilson, Communications Teaching Fellow at MEST Africa
+- , Communications Teaching Fellow at MEST Africa

 Here are 4 takeaways from the brilliant chat:

 1. Start by choosing the best of your dreams